 - pizza sauce: my favorite way to make pizza sauce is blending canned whole peeled tomatoes until saucy.
 This way, I can make a big batch and store in the freezer for several months.

 - chicken tenders or chicken breast: the chicken will be rubbed with smoked paprika and cayenne pepper, then seared and shredded.
-This chicken pizza is slightly spicy, but you can add more or less cayenne pepper to your liking.
+This chicken pizza is slightly spicy, but you can customize the level of spice to your preference with more or less cayenne pepper.

-- other pizza toppings: sautéed onions, mozzarella cheese, cherry tomatoes and fresh basil.
+- other pizza toppings: sautéed diced onions, mozzarella cheese, cherry tomatoes and fresh basil.

 The quantity of ingredients listed in the recipe card at the end of the post is for a 10-inch pizza.
 If you want to make a larger pizza, let’s say 12-inch, increase the quantity accordingly.
 But remember a 12-inch pizza is 44% larger than a 10-inch one, not 20% larger :).